vk-cs/docs-public/docs/en/storage/backups/instructions/create-backup-copy/create-backup-copy.md

 {note:info}

-Backups are stored in the Object Storage object storage with the Backup storage class.
+Backups are stored in the VK Object Storage with the Backup storage class.

 {/note}